Luke Falk: Tennessee Titans

-Falk was drafted by the Tennessee Titans in the sixth round (199th overall) of the 2018 NFL Draft.
-He played in every preseason game while starting the final game against the Vikings.
+Falk was selected by the Tennessee Titans in the sixth round (199th overall) of the 2018 NFL draft.
+He played in every preseason game while starting the final game against the Minnesota Vikings.
 On September 1, 2018, Falk was waived by the Titans.

 Miami Dolphins

 On September 2, 2018, Falk was claimed off waivers by the Miami Dolphins.
-He was placed on injured reserve on October 5, 2018 with a wrist injury.
+He was placed on injured reserve on October 5, with a wrist injury.
 On May 1, 2019, the Dolphins waived Falk.